Majors and Careers

 Humanities Career Areas

-Advertising, Banking, Broadcasting, Business, Counseling, Communications, Diplomacy, Education, Film and Television, Foreign Service, Government Service, Human Resources, Insurance, International Relations, Journalism, Law, Library Science, Management/Administration, Marketing, Medicine, Personnel, Politics, Public Administration, Public Relations, Publicity, Publishing, Research, Retail Sales, Screenwriting, Social Service, Social Welfare, Teaching, Technical Writing, Tourism, Translating/Interpreting, Writing
+Advertising, Banking, Broadcasting, Business, Counseling, Communications, Diplomacy, Education, Film and Television, Foreign Service, Government Service, Human Resources, Insurance, International Relations, Journalism, Law, Library Science, Management/Administration, Marketing, Medicine, Personnel, Politics, Public Administration, Public Relations, Publicity, Publishing, Research, Sales, Screenwriting, Social Service, Social Welfare, Teaching, Technical Writing, Tourism, Translating/Interpreting, Writing

 The School of Humanities prepares students to be global citizens and leaders in today’s world.
 Students not only master a body of knowledge, but they also develop a set of portable skills needed for a lifetime.
 Humanities majors are well-suited for widely-varied careers because they are taught to read closely, to observe critically, to think logically and analytically, to research methodically, and to communicate effectively across cultures.
 They can develop varied, long, and successful careers because of their heightened social and emotional intelligence and ability to learn and adapt on the job.
 Diverse career fields available to Humanities graduates include entry-level positions in both the public and private sectors or professional-level opportunities combining the degree with further specialization.
 Humanities graduates may also elect to enter into professional graduate programs such as education, law, library science, medicine (with proper prerequisites), or public administration.
-Business and industry utilize Humanities graduates for various management training programs including areas in banking, retail sales, and insurance.
-Graduates with special skills in oral and written communications may look to positions with newspapers, advertising agencies, public relations firms, radio and television stations, and publishing houses.
+Business and industry utilize Humanities graduates for various management training programs including areas in banking, sales, and insurance.
+Graduates with special skills in oral and written communications may look to positions with newspapers, advertising agencies, public relations firms, radio and television stations, publishing houses, as well as non-profit organizations such as museums.
 Technical writers are in demand, particularly those who have had some preparation in engineering, computer science, and/or the sciences.
 Opportunities for graduates fluent in languages other than English can be found in areas like government, business, social service, counseling, foreign service, and international trade.

 Information and Computer Science Career Areas